“Natalie certainly has a bright future.”

 "Cool, powerful voice."

-Scottish singer-songwriter Natalie Clark, who has reaped plaudits from Richard Branson and BBC Radio 1's Nick Grimshaw, launched her self-released debut EP, Eagles, in Scotland before heading stateside.
-Selected as a Mercedes Benz KTLA "Artist to Watch", Natalie was featured in the Mercedes Benz U.S. commercial campaign which also included performances at the famous Roxy on Sunset, and The Greek Theatre in Los Angeles.
-She was handpicked to open for the Grammy award winning Indigo Girls tour and has been recording in L.A. when not busy touring the U.S. Natalie is a JH Audio featured artist and was also featured on Season 10 of NBC's T.V. show, The Voice, where Christina Aguilera sang praises of her "cool, powerful voice." and Blake Shelton referred to her verses as "incredible."
+Scottish singer-songwriter Natalie Clark, who has reaped plaudits from Virgin’s Richard Branson and BBC Radio 1's Nick Grimshaw was selected as a Mercedes Benz KTLA "Artist to Watch” after moving to the US.
+Natalie was featured in the Mercedes Benz commercial campaign which also included performances at the famous Roxy on Sunset, and The Greek Theatre in Los Angeles.
+She was handpicked to open for the Grammy award winning Indigo Girls tour and has been recording in L.A when not busy touring the US.
+Natalie has received acclaim from multi-platinum artists such as Christina Aguilera and Blake Shelton, who praised her voice as ‘cool and powerful’ and ‘incredible’.

-After giving up her teaching career in Scotland to pursue her dream of writing and playing music, the rising soul-pop artist made headlines in the U.K. when Branson invited her to sing on-stage at a BBC Radio 1 Academy session in Glasgow.
-Clark accepted his impromptu challenge, and sang 'Weakness', from her debut EP.
+After giving up her teaching career in Scotland to pursue her dream of writing and playing music, the rising indie-pop artist made headlines in the U.K. when Richard Branson invited her to sing on-stage at a BBC Radio 1 Academy session in Glasgow.
+Natalie accepted his impromptu challenge, and sang 'Weakness', from her debut EP.
 It prompted Branson to proclaim: “That was absolutely and utterly stunning – no backing band, no musicians, no forewarning.”
 He later called her “inspiring”.
-Grimshaw, who was hosting the BBC Radio 1 Academy event, played ‘Weakness’ and further sang Clark's praises on his BBC Radio 1 show the following day.
-Following this, Branson has written two articles about Natalie's story on virgin.com :
+Grimshaw, who was hosting the BBC Radio 1 Academy event, played ‘Weakness’ and further sang Natalie's praises on his BBC Radio 1 show the following day.
+Branson has since written several articles about Natalie, including a recent commentary on her record release on virgin.com.